zoeabryant/ma-bookmark-manager/README.md

 * Users can sign in
 * Users can sign out
 * Users can add bookmarks with titles
+* Made progress on having user password reset: not featured on working app

 ## Try it
 In [Heroku](https://fierce-taiga-7369.herokuapp.com/)